-The development of regions in the Kyrgyz Republic is uneven.
+The development of regions in Kyrgyzstan is uneven.
 The gap in GRP per capita between the richest (Bishkek) and the poorest (Osh oblast) regions is almost 6 times.
 68% of the poor were living in rural area in 2014.
 (SDG 10.1) Inequality in social development can also be seen from the differences in HDI, which varies from 0.634 (Naryn oblast) to 0.825 (Bishkek).
-The coefficient of human inequality on Global Inequality-adjusted index for the Kyrgyz Republic is equivalent to 9.8%.
+Coefficient of human inequality on Global Inequality-adjusted index for Kyrgyzstan is equivalent to 9.8%.

-These reflect growth in domestic consumption and services in urban areas fuelled by urban migration, and informal urban employment underpinned bv increase pension transfers and continued inflow of remittances reaching the poor.
-12 It can be noted that the country one of the most remittances-dependent countries in the world (SDG 10.c).
+These reflect growth in domestic consumption and services in urban areas fuelled by urban migration, and informal urban employment underpinned by increase in pension transfers and continued inflow of remittances reaching the poor.
+It can be noted that the country is one of the most remittances-dependent countries in the world (SDG 10.c).